atakankocyigit/Income-Prediction/README.md

 # Income-Prediction
+The project was developed in R programming language.
 Performance comparison was made by using 6 different machine learning models in the project, where the income data set was used.
 The following libraries must be installed in order to run the project.
 - library(e1071)
 - library(caTools)
 - library(tree)